 For a clutter sweep, all you need is a box, bag or laundry basket, and a few minutes.

 Simply walk through each room in your house and look for anything you see that you know you can get rid of.
-It can be garbage you need to throw out, decor items you don’t particularly love or feel attached to, etc. Look for the easy things you know you don’t use, need or love.
+It can be garbage you need to throw out, decor items you don’t particularly love or feel attached to, items you don’t love or use, etc. Look for the easy things you know you don’t use, need or love.

 You’re breaking the ice and getting started decluttering, and warming up your “decluttering muscles”.

 The more you practice getting rid of things, the easier it becomes to let go.

 So starting by easing into decluttering this way is the perfect way to warm up and be more ready, willing and able to let go of more as you continue decluttering.